 The video below provides off-the-cuff insight (read: I didn’t have time to prep any notes) on how the rate of change in technology excites us, but can also cause a myopic view and tech-led invention.

 Today it is more important than ever to redouble our efforts on identifying and clarifying the context and purpose for which technology is being applied.
-Tech for tech’s sake is not just in danger of being a gimmick or missing the mark value wise, but can waste valuable resources in undermining belief in a fledgling technology.
+Tech for tech’s sake is not just in danger of being a gimmick or missing the mark value wise, but can undermine the credibility of a fledgling technology, and stifle future developments.

 It is important to shift our focus from the features and technology of something, towards the outcome and benefit that things provide.
 Service design seeks to remove steps, and one of them is often to create magical black boxes of technology: What do people care of how something happens compared to why they want something to happen?

-Take the example of a car sharing scheme; there is digital infrastructure, physical cars, member cards and scanners, and human service staff.
-How technology choreographs these things together is of less importance to us than the fact that we get access to a car where the app says it is.
+Take the example of a car sharing scheme; there is the website and app, physical cars, member cards and scanners, databases of where cars are parked and when they are available, and human service staff.
+How technology enables these things is of less importance to us than the application and choreography of technology which provides us with the outcomes we want and the experiences we desire.

-The technology that is important in our lives is somewhat hidden, but it is the organization of the system around the user and the digital and human service platforms and principles that make the design and delivery of the service feel fluid and satisfying.
+The technology that is so important in our lives is increasingly hidden.
+It is the organization of the systems around people, digital and human service platforms, and principles of innovation and delivery that make service experiences and outcomes feel effortless, seamless and satisfying.